Terre Haute, Indiana: Education

 Terre Haute is served by the Vigo County School Corporation.
 The corporation manages 18 elementary schools, five middle schools, three high schools, and two alternative schools, enrolling 14,642 students from kindergarten to grade 12.

 Terre Haute is also home to several higher-education establishments.

 Indiana State University (ISU) is in downtown Terre Haute.
 As of August 2024, it has an enrollment of 7,895.
 The Princeton Review placed ISU on its "Best in the Midwest" list of colleges and universities for nine consecutive years.
 ISU was also included in the Forbes' "America's Top 650 Colleges."

 Rose-Hulman Institute of Technology is a private engineering school just east of the city.
 For 20 consecutive years, U.S. News & World Report has ranked it the nation's number-one undergraduate engineering school among institutions whose highest degree in engineering is the Master's.
 It has an enrollment near 2,200 students on its 200 acre campus.

-There is also a campus of Ivy Tech Community College, a full-service community college which is part of the statewide system, in Terre Haute.
+There is also a campus of Ivy Tech Community College of Indiana, a full-service community college which is part of the statewide system, in Terre Haute.

 The city has a lending library, the Vigo County Public Library.